andris9/fetch/README.md

         console.log(body.toString());
     });

-**NB** If the loaded file has been marked with charset not urf-8, it is converted automatically.
+**NB** If the file has been marked with charset other than utf-8, it is converted automatically.

 ## Streaming